artefactual/archivematica-docs/admin-manual/installation-setup/installation/installation.rst

    the Percona and MariaDB alternatives.

-   Some of the tools run by Archivematica require Java to be installed (primarily Elasticsearch and fits).
+   Some of the tools run by Archivematica require Java to be installed (primarily Elasticsearch).
 On Ubuntu 22.04, Open JDK 8 is used, but Open JDK 11 is the default.
 It is possible to use Oracle Java 8 instead.